chibiboba/JS-120/JS 129/Specifics Study Guide.md

      3 ways to provide an implicit execution context.

-     - Regular function calls, JavaScript supplies an implicit context: the <u>global object.</u>
+     - Regular function calls use <u>global object</u> as implicit execution context.
      - Method calls use the <u>calling object</u> as its implicit execution context.
      - A constructor call with `new` uses the <u>new object</u> as its implicit execution context.